 Packing your bike for a flight

-Hard bike boxes tend to cost in the region of £300+ and like a hard case suitcase it will minimise the risk of damage occurring to the your bike but they are heavier.
-A soft bike bag is the cheaper option, costing around £100.
-Whilst this will provide your bike with a little more padded protection it is not as reliable as the hard box.
+Hard bike boxes tend to cost in the region of £300+ and like a hard case suitcase it will minimise the risk of damage occurring to your bike, but they are heavier.
+A soft bike bag is the cheaper option, costing around £100, but its protection is not as reliable as the hard box.

-- Bikes should be contained within a protective box or appropriate bike bag;
+- Bikes should be contained within a protective box or appropriate bike bag.

-- Only one bike should be carried per box/bag, and no other items (except protective padding) should be included within the box/bag;
+- Only one bike should be carried per box/bag, and no other items (except protective padding) should be included within the box/bag.

 - Tyres should be deflated slightly to reduce the risk of damage.

-If you are transporting your bike, you should also check out your travel insurance arrangements.
-A lot of travel insurance companies will not cover your expensive mountain bike without an additional excess payment, and a lot of airlines will not be held responsible for any damage sustained whilst the bike is in their care.
+If you're transporting your bike, you should also check out your travel insurance arrangements.
+A lot of travel insurance companies will not cover your bike without an additional excess payment, and a lot of airlines will not be held responsible for any damage sustained whilst the bike is in their care.
 Check out your household insurance policy to see whether it can be covered as 'contents away from home'.
 There may be a slight surcharge for this option, but it's potentially better than having to fork out for a new bit of kit, or a brand new bike.

 - The most frequently damaged part of a bike is the rear gear hanger.
 Remove the rear gear mechanism and tie wrap loosely to the frame to avoid this scenario.
 This applies almost equally to disc brake rotors if your bike sports them.
 Take them off, likewise pedals, it's only a five minute job and will prevent you engaging in a fruitless search for an obscure part in resort.

 Taking your bike on the train

-Going on holiday to France with your bike is pretty straight forward, but as with a lot of things, its better to book in advance.
+Going on holiday to France with your bike is pretty straight forward, but as with a lot of things, it's better to book in advance.

 Once you're in France getting around with your bike can be straight forward, but again planning ahead and getting to the station early are highly recommended.

-Domestic or regional trains (TER) and Tourist trains quite often allow you to transport your bike for free, although you may have to put it in a bike compartment, or hang it from a hook to save space, or fold it up and take it on as hand luggage.
-Spaces are limited and you cannot reserve in advance, and in some regions bikes aren't permitted Monday-Friday during working hours as the trains are too busy with pedestrians.
+Quite often they allow you to transport your bike for free, although you may have to put it in a bike compartment, hang it from a hook to save space, or fold it up and take it on as hand luggage.
+Spaces are limited and you cannot reserve in advance, and in some regions bikes aren't permitted Monday-Friday during rush hours as the trains are too busy with pedestrians.